CDL-Biomae/python-files/README.md

 - 'distinct' if you only the different outputs without any duplicate (boolean)
 - 'script' if you just want to write the real SQL script

 Example : Query("agency", "city", "2") is an object with the two first 'city' values from the table 'agency'.
-(SELECT city FROM agency LIMIT 2 )
+(SQL script : SELECT city FROM agency LIMIT 2 )